-The existing grain elevators/silos were constructed as part of a plan to transport grain from Interior Alaska.
+The existing grain elevators/silos were constructed as part of a plan to transport grain from Interior Alaska that never panned out.
 The towers became obsolete shortly after their construction.
-The elevators have been used minimally as a storage facility and more recently as a cell and communication tower.
-Many other communities with obsolete grain silos have converted them to new uses, ranging from boutique housing to art houses.
-Some have become projection screens for changing art exhibits.
-The location of the Valdez silos, distant from downtown and within a secure port area, severely restricts their potential future usage.
+Use of the elevators has been minimally as a storage facility and more recently as a cell and communication tower.
+Many other communities with obsolete grain silos have converted them to new uses ranging from boutique housing to art houses.
+Some have become 'projection screens' for changing art exhibits.
+The location of Valdez silos, distant from downtown and within a secure port area, severely restricts their potential future usage.
 Present usage as communication towers may be the most viable option for the foreseeable future.
-Due to the significant cost of removing the silos, estimated at between \$2 to 3 million dollars, the master plan team's suggestion is to continue usage as a communication tower until it is time to reconstruct the causeway.
-At that time, if port-related storage use hasn't become viable, then demolition should be considered, with concrete spoils used in construction of a new causeway.
-In the meantime, using the elevators as a canvas for art, either as a projection screen, or for painting a mural, can transform these structures into an aesthetic Alaska art piece.
+Due to the significant cost of removing the silos, the master plan team's suggestion is to continue usage as a communication tower until it is time to reconstruct the causeway.
+At that time, if a port-related storage use hasn't become viable, then demolition should be considered, with concrete spoils used in construction of a new causeway.
+In the meantime, using the elevators as a canvas for art, either as a projection screen or for painting a mural, can transform these structures into an aesthetic Alaska art piece.